Instruct Eric

 Featured Construction, Engineering and Energy cases

-Assisting with the second-level extended disclosure review for a final account dispute in the Technology and Construction Court arising out of two prison facilities management contracts.
+Assisted with the extended disclosure second-level review for a final account dispute in the TCC arising out of two prison facilities management contracts.

 Assisted (as a pupil) with: